intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/experiment_config_dump_example.md

 # Config Dump Example

 Sensitivity Profile Experiment has multitude of flags for fine grained experiment control.
-To generate output like this, execute `./memcached-sensitivity-profile -config-dump` command.
+To generate output like this, execute `memcached-sensitivity-profile -config-dump` command.

 Most important flags with description are listed in [Run Experiment](run_experiment.md) page.